cellnopt/cellnopt/cno/datasets/ToyPB/README.rst

    :alt: ToyPB figure

-- The model in SBML-qual format is also available **PKN-ToyPB   .xml:
+- The model in SBML-qual format is also available **PKN-ToyPB.xml**:

 ```python